oeggy03/tp/docs/DeveloperGuide.md

        After running the above test cases, the list of people should look like this:
        ![DG_add_p_full.png](images/DG_add_p.png)

 2. **Adding a company**<br>
     This is the parallel command to `add p`, and the constraints regarding duplicate entries are the same.
 The parameter constraints are also mostly similar.
     Here are some correct test cases for you to try and prepare for internship related commands.

     <div markdown="span" class="alert alert-primary">

-    :information_source: **Note:** Note that for companies, specific requirements for fields may be different.
+    :information_source: **Note:** Note that compared with person, specific requirements for company fields may be different.
 For example, restrictions for company names are relaxed, and it might contain numbers as well as some punctuation marks.
     </div>